← Back to Blog

 Why the Wait Is Often About Your Resume, Not the Company

 Slow replies are usually process.
 But total silence across many applications often traces back to one fixable thing: the resume never cleared the ATS, so no human ever read it.
-If a posting names "Salesforce, CSAT reporting, and ticket triage" and your resume says "customer support tools," the parser scores you low and you sit below the shortlist line.
+Say a posting names "Salesforce, CSAT reporting, and ticket triage" and your resume says "customer support tools."
+The parser scores you low, and you sit below the shortlist line.
 The fix is matching the posting's exact terms before you submit, not following up after.

 Get Seen Before the Shortlist Closes

 The applications that hear back fastest are the ones that match the job posting and land early.
+Submitting within the first 3 to 4 days raises your odds, because recruiters often review the earliest batch first.
 QuickResumeAI matches your resume to a specific posting's keywords and structures it to clear ATS filters, so you can apply within the first few days instead of spending an evening editing.
 Try QuickResumeAI.

 For more on getting noticed, see our guides on how to find resume keywords from a job posting and why your resume is rejected by ATS.